 - Clone hard drive to larger drive or smaller one, whether it's HDD or SSD.

 - Clone MBR and GPT disk, even if the source disk and destination disk are different, for example, clone MBR to GPT.

 - Clone only used sectors and skip bad sectors during the cloning process.

 - Accelerate the reading and writing speed as well as the lifespan of SSD disk

 Note the clone feature in this free trial version can only be demonstrated, to clone HDD and SSD and boot from it, please upgrade pro trial version.

 Safely Clone HDD to SSD with AOMEI Backupper in Simple Steps

 You’d better backup files to external hard drive in advance if you have stored some important files on the SSD.
 Because the disk cloning process will overwrite the target drive.

-Connect the SSD with your computer via SATA-to-USB cable or SATA power cable, and make sure it can be detected.
+Connect SSD to your computer via SATA-to-USB cable and power cable.
+Please make sure it can be detected.